-- (1) All individual Registrants who are not exempted from the Continuing Education Program pursuant to section 7.6.2(1) of the Bylaws [Categories of Registrants Exempt from the Continuing Education Program] must electronically submit a continuing education program declaration to EGBC by 11:59 PM (Pacific Time) on June 30, the last day of each Reporting Year, which must confirm - (a) the number of completed Continuing Education Hours the individual Registrant is reporting for that Reporting Year, - (b) that the individual Registrant has recorded the details of the Continuing Education Activities associated with the declared Continuing Education Hours pursuant to section 7.6.3(5) of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], - (c) that the individual Registrant has uploaded a valid and up-to-date CE Plan pursuant to section 7.6.4(2) of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], and - (d) that the information provided by the individual Registrant pursuant to this section is true and correct to the best of the individual Registrant's knowledge. - (2) All individual Registrants must retain all documentation that supports their continuing education program declaration for a minimum of 5 years after the continuing education program declaration was made.
+- (1) All individual Professional Registrants who are not exempted from the Continuing Education Program pursuant to section 7.6.2(1) of the Bylaws [Categories of Registrants Exempt from the Continuing Education Program] must electronically submit a continuing education program declaration to EGBC by 11:59 PM (Pacific Time) on June 30, the last day of each Reporting Year, which must confirm - (a) the number of completed Continuing Education Hours the individual Professional Registrant is reporting for that Reporting Year, - (b) that the individual Professional Registrant has recorded the details of the Continuing Education Activities associated with the declared Continuing Education Hours pursuant to section 7.6.3(5) of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], - (c) that the individual Professional Registrant has uploaded completed a valid and upto-date Continuing Eeducation Pplan pursuant to section 7.6.4(2) of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], and - (d) that the information provided by the individual Professional Registrant pursuant to this section is true and correct to the best of the individual Professional Registrant's knowledge. - (2) All individual Professional Registrants must retain all documentation that supports their continuing education program declaration for a minimum of 105 years after the continuing education program declaration was made.